-Policies E.1.1.1 The City of Neptune Beach shall protect undeveloped wetlands from development and redevelopment as delineated by the Florida Department of Environmental Regulation and the St. Johns River Water Management District.
+E.1.1.1 The City of Neptune Beach shall protect undeveloped wetlands from development and redevelopment as delineated by the Florida Department of Environmental Regulation and the St. Johns River Water Management District.
 E.1.1.2 The Manager or designee will support the integration of resilience measures into this Plan, and continue to advance and develop policies and programs that conserve natural resources, mitigate greenhouse gas (GHG) pollution, and advance sustainability and climate change resilience.
 E.1.1.3 The Manager or designee will evaluate current minimum shoreline and wetland setback requirements, and identify potential updates to protect vulnerable structures from the effects of long-term Sea-Level Rise (SLR) as projected in NOAA's SLR models (Map E-4).
 E.1.1.4 Where appropriate, the City will implement wetland design changes, e.g., living shorelines and wetland mitigations, that allow the landward migration of wetlands, for resilience to SLR.
 E.1.1.5 Land development regulations will address possible sea level changes and include appropriate development standards and use regulations.
 E.1.1.6 The Manager or designee will revise land acquisition and preservation policies to consider the values of natural areas for sequestering carbon, and providing climate adaptation and mitigation benefits, e.g., the resource's capacity to absorb floodwaters and address coastal ecosystem migration.

-- E.1.1.7 The Manager or designee will evaluate current minimum shoreline and wetland setback requirements and identify potential updates to protect vulnerable structures from the effects of long-term SLR. - E.1.1.8 Land development regulations will establish riparian buffers that reflect projected rates of SLR for all tidally influenced waterbodies to allow the conversion of adjacent land areas to wetlands while retaining transitional ecotones. - E.1.1.9 The City will prioritize land areas for protection based on their capacity to support coastal ecosystem migration. - E.1.1.10 The City will incorporate habitat vulnerability to climate change into land use planning and land and conservation easement acquisition policies.
+E.1.1.7 Land development regulations will establish riparian buffers that reflect projected rates of SLR for all tidally influenced waterbodies to allow the conversion of adjacent land areas to wetlands while retaining transitional ecotones.
+E.1.1.8 The City will prioritize land areas for protection based on their capacity to support coastal ecosystem migration.
+E.1.1.9 The City will incorporate habitat vulnerability to climate change into land use planning and land and conservation easement acquisition policies.